1zhou-Wang/MemVR/README.md

     --ending-layer 16 \
 ```
 Where
-* [retracing-ratio] refers to the percentage of visual_token to be retraced in certain layer.
-It has straightforward effect on the model's performance.
+* [retracing-ratio] refers to the percentage of visual_token to be retraced in a certain layer.
+It has a straightforward effect on the model's performance.
 * [entropy-threshold] defines the minimum layer-wide entropy that triggers visual information retracing.
 * [starting-layer] and [ending-layer] set the range of layers where visual information retracing is allowed.